“Ethics concerns no small matter, but how we ought to live.”

 The task of a good education is to invite into the world the capacities that children seem to have within them.
 That is to say that a bad education assumes the value of impressing or imposing the superior values of the current order of things.
 This latter assumption is what guides standardized testing, as all that can be asked by the current body of authority is to recapitulate what is—one cannot “test” for the not-yet-known.
 And yet, virtually every educator trusts in the long-term pedagogical value of discovery, of learning through experimentation, experience, and even failure.

 In the end, whether a child is at play in the kindergarten, a grade schooler is writing a poem, or a high school student is exploring quantum physics, it is the process “owned” by the student in its wholeness, the capacity for bringing an imagination, an idea, or an ideal into the discipline and gristmill of reality, regardless of outcome, that holds the key for life-long learning and inspiration.
+Some decide to create bingo cards to reinforce these ideas throughout their education.
 These capacities are the building blocks of tomorrow’s innovators and entrepreneurs.

 The key elements of Waldorf education can reframe the questions and broaden the conversation among educators and parents in the wider community about how we educate children to become more fully human, that is, more morally secure, in today’s high tech world.